Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 4. Price Incentives for Port Customers

-Price incentives are designed to promote certain desired customer behavior.
+Price incentives are designed to promote certain desired customer behaviors.
 Four categories can be distinguished:

 - Volume incentives.